 The original rules do three useful things.
 They slow the agent down before editing.
 They push against speculative abstraction.
 They discourage drive-by refactors.
 They tell the agent to verify instead of narrate.

-The problem is not direction.
-The problem is operational underspecification.
-Think Before Coding does not say when a question is worth the user’s attention.
-Simplicity First does not separate prototype shortcuts from production boundary checks.
-Surgical Changes does not define how to surface adjacent defects without silently expanding scope.
-Goal-Driven Execution does not protect the verification loop from test-gaming.
+The problem isn't direction.
+It's operational underspecification.
+Think Before Coding doesn't say when a question is worth the user's attention.
+Simplicity First doesn't separate prototype shortcuts from production boundary checks.
+Surgical Changes doesn't define how to surface adjacent defects without silently expanding scope.
+Goal-Driven Execution doesn't protect the verification loop from test-gaming.

-That matters because LLM coding agents are not failing like junior developers only.
-They have agent-specific failure modes: confident hallucination about APIs they did not read, sycophantic agreement when challenged, over-editing disguised as helpfulness, weak-test passing, and phantom completion reports.
+That matters because LLM coding agents have failure modes distinct from junior developers: confident hallucination about APIs they didn't read, sycophantic agreement when challenged, over-editing disguised as helpfulness, weak-test passing, and phantom completion reports.
 The rule set has to name those shapes.
-If the anti-pattern has no name, the agent cannot be instructed to avoid it and the reviewer cannot point to it cleanly.
+If the anti-pattern has no name, the agent can't be instructed to avoid it and the reviewer can't point to it cleanly.

-The production rewrite is therefore not a longer motivational poster.
-It is a small control layer: thresholds, labels, and stop conditions.
+The production rewrite is not a longer motivational poster.
+It's a small control layer: thresholds, labels, stop conditions, and hook configurations.

 | Principle | Evidence signal | Production gap |